 Preparing for the stem cell collection

 First, your donor has injections of a growth factor called G-CSF.
-They have the injections once a day for about 4 days.
+They have the injections once a day for about 4 to 7 days.

 Growth factors are natural proteins that help the bone marrow to make blood cells.
 They make the bone marrow produce more stem cells so they spill out into the bloodstream.